t-bendet/memory-game/pseudo.md

 1. Add flipping animation effect for the card.
 2. Add a high score functionality, that will save the name of the person with the least amounts of wrong guesses.

-- event listner:
-  - add 1 to state.how many cards are open
-  - fliping the card
-  - how many cards are open?
-  - if state.how many cards are open === 2:
-    - round timer
-      - when starts: disable btns
-      - when ends: able btns
-    - check if cards classes are equle:
-      - if so:
-        - remove the cards
-        - updte sucsses
-        - check if sucsses === 6 : if so, game-end(win)
-      - else
-        - flip them
-        - update failing
-  - if state.how many cards are open === 1: do nothing
-- game timer

 - start on load
 - when ends, check if sucsses = 6:

   - if so: game-end(win)
   - else: game-end(game-over)

 - game-end(winOrGameOver){
   - show msg overlay